-Jean Haines traversed many a path across the world.
-And as she observed the many hues of nature, experienced a variety of cultures and the colours of human emotion she absorbed the underlying synergism and in the process let herself be tutored and moulded by her own life experience.
-Then there are mentors, like the lady in China, who would teach Jean so much about brush control.
-Precious time spent in China, Dubai, France, and Belgium among other places across the globe effected the vibrancy that every audience of Jean Haines’s artwork experiences today.
+Jean Haines travelled many roads.
+She observed the many hues of nature, experienced a variety of cultures and the colours of human emotion.
+She allowed herself to be tutored and moulded by her own life experience.
+Then there were mentors, like the lady in China, who would teach Jean so much about brush control.
+Every aspect of her life contributed to the clarity and vibrancy of her watercolour paintings.

 What inspired you to passionately embrace watercolour as a medium of expression?